getsolus/help-center-docs/configuration/configuring-root-certificates/en.md

 ### Using a Certificate

-Some client applications will need to be restarted to use the new CA certiicate.
-Valid SSL or TLS host/service certificates including a signnature with by the newly installed CA/Root certiicate can now be validated and inspected.
+Some client applications will need to be restarted to use the new CA certificate.
+Valid SSL or TLS host/service certificates including a signature with by the newly installed CA/Root certificate can now be validated and inspected.
 Web browsers provide utilities for certificate inspection, often with a status icon in the URL bar.

 A command line method of inspecting a certificate: `curl https://protected.resource.uri -vI --stderr -`